-MEDITERRANEAN: try a combination of Mediterranean flavors in your garlic butter – feta or goats cheese, lemon and olives all pair with garlic beautifully, so bring a bit of European summer sun to your kitchen!
+MEDITERRANEAN: try a combination of Mediterranean flavors in your garlic butter – feta or goat cheese, lemon, and olives all pair with garlic beautifully, so bring a bit of European summer sun to your kitchen!

 Wow your guests will love this incredibly easy homemade garlic bread recipe – which they will soon agree is the best ever!

-Brush it between the bread slices and spread the excess on top, then wrap the baguette with aluminum foil or put on the baking dish.
-Grill or bake at 350°F /180°C for 8-10 minutes or until it’s crispy.
+- Brush it between the bread slices, spread the excess on top, and wrap the baguette with aluminum foil or put it on the baking dish.
+Bake it for 8-10 minutes or until it’s crispy.